maxim945/PyEED-Fullprototype/specifications/Example.md

   - Description: Presented protein sequence
 - __standard_numering_scheme_id__
   - Type: integer
-  - Description: Equivalent position in the reference sequence
+  - Description: the id of the scheme
 - __standard_numering_scheme_name__
+  - Type: string
+  - Description: the name of each standard numbering
+- __standard_numering_scheme__
-  - Type: integer
+  - Type: string
-  - Description: Position that is equivalent to the reference sequence position that is also given
+  - Description: the numbering scheme for each sequence

 ### Position